Cjensen1967/Bac_suite/README.md

    All modules follow accessibility best practices as outlined in the style guide.

 ## Getting Started
-1. Download or clone the repository
+1. Download or clone the repository.
-2. Open index.html in a modern web browser
+2. Open `index.html` in a modern web browser.
-3. Navigate through modules using the dashboard
+3. Navigate through modules using the dashboard.
-4. No installation or setup required
+4. No installation or setup required.

 ## License
 This project's source code is released under The Unlicense, making it freely available for any use without restrictions.
 However, the project includes third-party assets that maintain their own separate licenses.

-### Setting Up License on GitHub
+### Important License Notes
-When hosting this project on GitHub:

-1. The LICENSE file in the root directory will be automatically detected
-2. Verify the license is correctly recognized in your repository:
-   - Go to repository Settings
-   - Under "General"
-   - Scroll to "About"
-   - The license should show as "Unlicense"
-   - If not, click edit and select "Unlicense" from the dropdown

-This ensures GitHub properly identifies and displays the project's license status.
+- While the project's code is unrestricted under The Unlicense, the card assets maintain their original licenses.
+- Users must comply with the CC BY 4.0 license terms when using or distributing the Style 1 cards.
+- The Style 2 cards can be freely used without attribution.
+- See the LICENSE file for complete license texts and details.

 ## Credits and Attribution